Hokuriku Broadcasting: Jump to television

 Hokuriku Broadcasting applied for a TV broadcasting license on August 31, 1953.
 On October 22, 1957, Hokuriku Broadcasting obtained a TV pre-broadcast license.
 At 8:10 p.m. on November 6 of the following year, Hokuriku Broadcasting launched a TV test signal.
 On November 15, Hokuriku Broadcasting obtained the official TV broadcasting license.
-At 18:00 on November 17, Hokuriku Broadcasting began to broadcast TV programs.
+At 6:00 p.m on November 17, Hokuriku Broadcasting began to broadcast TV programs.

 At 11 a.m. on December 1, 1958, Hokuriku Broadcasting officially began broadcasting TV programs, becoming the first commercial TV station on the coast of the Sea of Japan in Honshu.
 Shortly after Hokuriku Broadcasting started, TV began to spread rapidly due to the wedding of Crown Prince Akihito.
 In December 1960, the TV penetration rate in Ishikawa Prefecture reached 34.6%.
 At the same time, according to the first ratings survey in May 1959, the average weekly ratings of Hokuriku Broadcasting reached 40.1%, surpassing the 34.1% of NHK General TV.
 At the same time as Japan News Network was established, Hokuriku Broadcasting also became a founding member of JNN in August 1959.
 On August 2, 1960, the Hokuriku Broadcasting Union was established.
 Beginning in April 1962, Hokuriku Broadcasting began broadcasting educational programs for schoolchildren every Monday to Saturday morning.
 On July 22 of the same year, Hokuriku Broadcasting began broadcasting color TV.
 With the Nanao Broadcasting Bureau starting to broadcast TV signals in October 1962, the TV signals of Hokuriku Broadcasting were able to cover most of Ishikawa Prefecture.

+MRO's 2nd logo, created in 1978.
+It became the logo for both TV and radio entities until 2022 when a new logo was unveiled in time for MRO's 70th anniversary.
+It also became a temporary alternate logo that same year until March 2025 when the station transitioned to the new logo on all platforms, and broadcasts.

 The radio division of Hokuriku Broadcasting joined JRN in May 1965.
 In the mid-1960s, in response to the advertising competition plan caused by the opening of the new UHF station, Hokuriku Broadcasting and Kitanihon Broadcasting jointly proposed to the Hokuriku Radio Supervision Bureau in 1966 that the three prefectures of Hokuriku should be used as the same TV broadcasting area to expand the advertising market, but this idea failed to come true.
 To celebrate the 15th anniversary of its founding, Hokuriku Broadcasting published "Ishikawa Prefecture Folklore" in 1967, which included 484 ballads.
 In September 1967, Hokuriku Broadcasting began to build its third-generation headquarters Hokuriku Broadcasting Hall.
 In October of the following year, Hokuriku Broadcasting began to broadcast programs from the Hokuriku Broadcasting Hall.
 In August 1976, Hokuriku Broadcasting and Buffalo's WBEN-TV (now WIVB-TV) signed a sister station agreement.